rasbt/stat479-deep-learning-ss19/README.md

 ## Material

-- L01: Introduction to Deep Learning
+- L01: What are Machine Learning and Deep Learning?
+An Overview.
+[Slides](L01-intro/L01-intro_slides.pdf)
 - ...

 <br>